Precision Rifle League – Rules & Standard Operating Procedures (Version 1.8)

 4.1 PRL Classifications

-4.1.1 – Classifications are based off the shooters PRL leaderboard place from the previous year.
+4.1.1 – Classifications are based off the shooters PRL leaderboard place from the previous year and applied to each Division respectively.
 They are valid for the year (1st January to 31st December).
 Any new shooter will be classified as a PRL Amateur for their first year.

 4.1.2 – Pro: Placed in the top 10 overall in the previous year.